pivotal/skenario/docs/architecture.md

 * `dispatcher` - responsible for plugin management
 * `plugin-k8s, plugin-k8s-vpa` - autoscalers (hpa and vpa)wrapped in order to implement
   the autoscaler interface and to be driven deterministically by an injected clock
-* `sk-plugin` - Autoscaler Interface
+* `plugin` - Autoscaler Interface

 The idea of architecture with plugins is to make the autoscaling part be out of the scope Simulation environment.
 Skenario could support multiple Implementations without modifying the core Simulation Environment.
 In other words, adding new Implementations would not require updating the Simulation Environment.
 Plugins are started in a separate process by Hashicorp go-plugin.
-Communication is done over gRPC.
+Communication is done over STDIN and STDOUT using gRPC as a serialization mechanism.

 ##Autoscaler Interface